fictzio/rpg-markdown/parsing.md

 This pattern is reliant on a defintion specific to your system.
 This pattern may trigger anywhere in a text on a specific text pattern wich matches an attribute.

-For instance, with a defintion of an attribut _strenght_ matching a string "str" or "strength" followed by a number we can catch these two strings.
+For instance, with a defintion of an attribut _strenght_ matching a string “str” or “strength” followed by a number we can catch these two strings.

 ```md
 Strength 2, Agility 5, Wits 3, Empathy 4